MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ### Automatic Update / Microsoft Endpoint Manager

 Default configuration of the Microsoft 365 Apps.
-If not otherwise configured, devices will automatically check in with the Office CDN on a regular base and pull down updates automatically.
+If not otherwise configured, devices will automatically check in with the Office CDN on a regular base and pull-down updates automatically.
 If the Microsoft 365 Apps were deployed using [Microsoft Endpoint Manager](https://learn.microsoft.com/mem/intune/apps/apps-add-office365), this is also the default configuration.

 **Benefits**
 - No upfront configuration needed.
 Just works out of the box.